rgombash/inviso/README.md

 If running locally you should go to http://localhost:4567 for index page

 ### TODOs
-* add ldap auth to http (some basic auth is already there already but it is disabled, had problems with .js loading on FireFox)
+* Add LDAP auth to HTTP (some basic auth is already there, but it is disabled, had problems with .js loading on Firefox)
-* enable https and wss
+* Enable HTTPS and WSS
-* add more data sources (e.g.: prometheus for fetching pod metrics)
+* Add more elements of the clusters, e.g., ingest controllers, storages, etc.
-* test subscription model (client subscribes to periodic / streaming updates)
+* Test subscription model (client subscribes to periodic / streaming updates)

 ### Final notes
-This a hobby project that I am playing with sporadically for few years now.
-Initial concept was written in python and panda3d engine later rewritten to Java and Three.js engine.
+This is a hobby project that I am playing with sporadically for a few years now.
+The initial concept was written in Python and the Panda3d engine and was later rewritten to Java and Three.js engine.
-Code was prototyped fast and most of the time dirty (also this is my first Java service), so do not expect high quality code.
+The code was prototyped fast and dirty (also, my first Java service), so do not expect high-quality code.